 And, we can also see how DRob’s top 20 differs from mine.
 Most of these functions are ones I use frequently, just not in my top 20.
 And, this is likely the case for DRob with the dissimilar functions in the table above.

-We are half-way on our quest to develop an optimal strategy to learn R. We picked a great candidate in DRob to learn from.
+We are half-way on our quest to develop an optimal strategy on how to learn R. We picked a great candidate in DRob to learn from.
 He’s a tidyverse afficianado, a master data scientist, and he has a large sample of blog posts spanning multiple years to aggregate and analyze.

 We learned a bunch of cool things related to our hypothesis.
 To recap, we hypothesized that (1) you don’t need to learn everything to become proficient at R, and (2) we can develop a strategic plan by learning from a master data scientist.
 We have not proven the second point yet, but the first we can confirm with confidence given that 88 functions created 80% of the output on DRob’s blog.